 Every Handi’Chiens Bretagne dog receives a two-year training.
 During this time, they learn more than 50 different actions.
 The dogs are then capable of helping their owners in a variety of ways; from picking up and fetching an object, to barking upon command, or opening doors.
 The assistance provided by these guide dogs allows the beneficiaries to manage their disability better and become more independent.

-The Air Liquide Foundation is helping Handi’Chiens Bretagne buy four new puppies.
-The Foundation is also helping for the acquisition of a utility vehicle to transport the dogs.
+In 2016, the Air Liquide Foundation helped Handi’Chiens Bretagne to buy four new puppies as well as an utility vehicle to transport the dogs.